-The Darug people still populate the areas of Parramatta, Greater Western Sydney, La Perouse and the Blue Mountains.
-There are a number of Darug organisations and advisory committees that include active Darug people, as well as prominent Darug artists.
+The Dharug people still populate the areas of Parramatta, Greater Western Sydney, La Perouse and the Blue Mountains.
+There are a number of Dharug organisations and advisory committees that include active Dharug people, as well as prominent Dharug artists.

 Aboriginal and Torres Strait Islander Community